Mid-20th-century baby boom: North America

 In the United States and Canada, the baby boom was among the largest in the world.
 In 1946, live births in the U.S. surged from 222,721 in January to 339,499 in October.
 By the end of the 1940s, about 32 million babies had been born, compared with 24 million in the 1930s.
 In 1954, annual births first topped four million and did not drop below that figure until 1965, by which time four out of ten Americans were under the age of 20.
 As a result of the baby boom and traditional gender roles, getting married immediately after high school became commonplace and women increasingly encountered tremendous pressure to marry by the age of 20.
 A joke emerged at the time around comedic speculation that women were going to college to earn their "MRS degree" due to the increased marriage rate.
 The baby boom was stronger among American Catholics than among Protestants.

 The exact beginning and end of the baby boom is debated.
 The U.S. Census Bureau defines baby boomers as those born between mid-1946 and mid-1964, although the U.S. birth rate began to increase in 1941, and decline after 1957.
-Deborah Carr considers baby boomers to be those born between 1944 and 1959, while Strauss and Howe place the beginning of the baby boom in 1943.
+Deborah Carr considers baby boomers to be those born between 1944 and 1959, while Strauss and Howe place the Boom Generation at 1943 to 1960.
 In Canada, the baby boom is usually defined as occurring from 1947 to 1966.
 Canadian soldiers were repatriated later than American servicemen, and Canada's birthrate did not start to rise until 1947.
 Most Canadian demographers prefer to use the later date of 1966 as the boom's end year in that country.
 The later end to the boom in Canada than in the US has been ascribed to a later adoption of birth control pills.

 In the United States, more babies were born during the seven years after 1948 than in the previous thirty, causing a shortage of teenage babysitters.
 At one point during this period, Madison, New Jersey only had 50 babysitters for its population of 8,000, dramatically increasing demand for sitters.
 In 1950, out of every $7 that a California couple spent to go to the movies, $5 went to paying a babysitter.